 The initial idea was sound; a cloud gaming service that provided a way to play PlayStation games on multiple devices.
 But, while it was first available on Sony and Samsung smart TVs, PS3, PS Vita, and certain Sony Blu-ray players, it was withdrawn from them all in 2017.

 It is now only available on PS4 and Windows 10 PCs.
-It is only limited to 720p streaming.
+It is also limited to 720p streaming.

 The vast majority of its near 600 games on offer are still cloud based (all of them in the case of the Windows 10 app) but PS4 owners have complained about lag and latency issues in the past which has lead to PlayStation adding many game downloads to help drive the subscription fee.
 Some believe it will eventually ditch cloud gaming entirely, in order to offer a full game download service like Xbox Game Pass.